 David Blackwell is an African American mathematician.
 He grew up in Centralia Illinois but was fortunate enough to attend a mixed school while he was growing up.
-Blackwell attended the University of Illinois where he received both his doctorate in Mathematics.
+Blackwell attended the University of Illinois where he received both his masters and his doctorate in Mathematics.
 Blackwell was appointed a Postdoctoral Fellow at the Institute for Advanced Study making him a visiting fellow of Princeton University.
-Blackwell only lasted a year before the president of Princeton did not welcome him back.
 Blackwell then assuming that no white school would hire him, he applied to 105 Black schools in the country.
 After teaching at several schools he was able to settle down at Stanford University.
-During his professional career he wrote over 50 papers and two book.
-Blackwell has earned many honors such as being the first and only African American to be a member of the National Academy of Sciences; he was also the President of the American Statistical Society, Vice President of the American Mathematics Society, and in 1979 won the van Neumann Theory Prize.
-Blackwell overcame the prejudices of society to become one of the most well known mathematicians of today.
+During his professional career he wrote over 50 papers and two books.
+Blackwell has earned many honors such as being the first and only African American to be a member of the National Academy of Sciences; he was also the President of the American Statistical Society, Vice President of the American Mathematics Society, and in 1979 won the von Neumann Theory Prize.
+Blackwell overcame the prejudices of society to become won of the most well known mathematicians of today.

 In class we discussed Blackwell's game theory developed in his paper "The Big Match".
-In this paper Blackwell talks of a game where player 1 and player 2 are picking either 0 or1 and player 1 is trying to guess what player 2 will choose.
+In this paper Blackwell talks of a game where player 1 and player 2 are picking either 0 or 1 and player 1 is trying to guess what player 2 will choose.
 In making his decision he must first play a little and record his winnings.
 The next step is to analyze his winnings and find the probability of what his next choice should be for him to win the most.
 This example is one way to use probability.
 Probability is the study of randomness.
-Something is random if it is not predictable or cannot be determine with a certainty.
+Something is random if it is not predictable or cannot be determined with a certainty.
 Look at the following problems and follow the following formula to find the probability of each situation.